webarch-coop/ansible-role-yarn/README.md

 This repository contains an Ansible role for installing [Yarn Classic](https://classic.yarnpkg.com/en/) on Debian servers using the `.deb` package.

-Running this role results in Yarn Calssic being installed:
+Running this role results in Yarn Classic being installed:

 ```bash
 /usr/bin/yarn --version